threefoldfoundation/www_threefold_io/content/home/index.md

 {% row( style="center mtop between") %}

-<h4 class="blue">Building on a Proven Technology</h4>
+<h4 class="blue">BUILDING ON A PROVEN TECHNOLOGY</h4>

 ## **What does it mean to be a truly <span class="blue">Decentralized</span> <span class="green_text">Autonomous</span> Cloud for everyone?**

-The ThreeFold Grid is a robust and production-ready ecosystem.
+The ThreeFold Cloud is a robust and production-ready ecosystem.

 <br>